anr-vfin/anr-vfin.github.io/README.md

 We mainly study **flow structure**, **waves** and **wave resonances**, **dynamics of bubbles** in such vortices.
 To do so, we use **theory, numerical simulation and experimentation**.

+The project will last 4 years starting from January 1st, 2025.

 [*More on the project...*](http://anr-vfin.github.io/project)